Multiverse (Magic: The Gathering): Pre-revision era

-With demand for more expansions, several different teams within Wizards of the Coast's research and development separately worked on these upcoming sets, with the card designers taking the lead in creating their narratives.
+With the demand for more expansions, several different teams within Wizards of the Coast's research and development department worked separately on these upcoming sets, with the card designers taking the lead in creating their narratives.
 Each of these teams had different approaches for implementing that in the cards.
-For example, the next expansion was Antiquities (1994) with design led by Skaff Elias.
+For example, the next expansion was Antiquities (1994), with a design led by Skaff Elias.
 Elias' team wanted this set to focus on the use of colorless artifacts and came up with the narrative idea of a battle between two brothers skilled in artifact use at a point in time before the other realms of magic had established themselves.
 This would tie into both their planned cards as well as help define the differences between the color mana schools better.
 Elias planned out elaborate timelines, but as the set was only 100 cards, most of this was left on paper, giving players only glimpses of the larger picture through flavor text.
 In the case of Homelands (1995), R&D had two writers craft a story first and then worked alongside them to implement that into the cards for that set.
 Still, few elements of any of these sets were shared save for the common connection to the plane of Dominaria.

-Separately to Wizards' own attempts at storytelling, in 1994, Wizards gave exclusive licenses to Harper Prism to publish novels, and to Armada Comics, an imprint of Acclaim Entertainment, to publish comic books.
-Neither of these was developed in concert with the game and created divergent ideas to the game.
+Apart from Wizards' own attempts at storytelling, in 1994, Wizards gave exclusive licenses to Harper Prism to publish novels, and an imprint of Acclaim Entertainment to Armada Comics to publish comic books.
+Neither of these was developed in concert with the game and subsequently created divergent ideas to the game.
 "Much of the lore established" by Armada Comics "is the foundation from which the rest of continuity was built.
 In fact, the idea of 'The Revision' stemmed in part from WotC publishing novels based loosely on many of the stories told in these comics.
-Some of the details changed (or were 'retconned', in popular fan speak), but for the most part the core of these stories stayed the same".
+Some of the details changed (or were 'retconned', in popular fan speak), but for the most part, the core of these stories stayed the same".
 The comics came to a sudden end in 1996 when Acclaim, parent company of Armada Comics, started to run into financial trouble.
 In 1997, "two video games connected to the comics, Shandalar and Battlemage, were also released [...].
 In general, Pre-Revisionist materials are still canon unless contradicted by another source".